Mansfield: Parks

-Titchfield Park, on the same site as the Water Meadows swimming complex, offers large grassy areas on both sides of the River Maun, crossed by two footbridges.
-It has a bowls green, hard tennis courts, a basketball court, a children's play area, and many flowerbeds.
+Titchfield Park, which on the same site as the Water Meadows swimming complex, offers large grassy areas on both sides of the river Maun, crossed by two footbridges.
+It has a bowls green, hard tennis courts, a basketball court and a children's play area.

 Fisher Lane Park stretches from the top of Littleworth to Rock Hill.
-It is popular with dog walkers and kite flyers, and since the installation of a concrete skate plaza, with skaters.
+It is popular with dog walkers and kite flyers and, since the installation of a concrete skate plaza, with skaters.
 In the summer, children's rides and stalls are set up in the park.